 Over time I’ve learned to avoid telling this person anything personal.
 I share very little and change the topic of conversation as often as I can.

-I also try not to be alone with a pot-stirrer.
-They often gossip or use words against me in later conversations.
+I also try not to be alone with pot-stirrers because they gossip or use words against me in later conversations.
 So I make sure I am always with at least one other person when they are in the room.

 Suggestions for Dealing with a Pot Stirrer

-But despite my best efforts this person keeps creating drama in my life, so I’d love to hear additional suggestions.
-I’m willing to take advice from ANYONE who is forced to deal with a pot stirrer.
+Despite my best efforts, the pot-stirrer in my life keeps creating drama, so I’d love to hear additional suggestions.
+I’m willing to take advice from anyone forced to deal with a pot stirrer.

 If you’ve ever faced something similar, please leave a comment below.
 If nothing else, misery loves company 🙂